phylo42/sherpas/README.md

 ref_4,C
 ```

 **-q** : The path to a .fasta file of query sequences.
-The sequences in this dataset will be investigated individually by SHERPAS, using the information in the two files specified by the two options above.
+The sequences in this dataset will be analyzed individually by SHERPAS, using the information in the two files specified by the two options above.

 **-o** : A prefix for the output file(s).
 This can also be used to specify an output directory (end the prefix with ‘/’).
 See section [Outputs](#outputs) below for details on the output format.